Everest Safety & Fatality Statistics

 Source: Himalayan Database aggregate through 2025.

 A common misconception is that reaching the summit is the most dangerous moment.
-Research tells a more nuanced story — and the answer depends significantly on which data set you use.
+Generally, research tells a more nuanced story — and the answer depends significantly on which dataset you use.

 - A 2020 PLOS ONE study (1921-2006 data) found approximately 62% of fatalities occurred during ascent or route preparation, 38% on descent.